nebelorz/NST-medivia-bot/README.md

 # HOW TO USE ⚙️
+> Hotkeys
-To start NST you can press 'Home' or the start button.
+- To start NST you can press 'Home' or the start button.

-To stop NST you can press 'End' or the stop button.
+- To stop NST you can press 'End' or the stop button.

 ### 1- SPELL
 The spell box is your input spell to the game, it will be casted always in the default channel.